Sweet Peaches and Tangy Ruby Red Cranberries combine in this delectable easy Autumn Dessert with its crispy golden crumbly pecan buttery topping!

 Preheat oven to 350 °F.

-Cut peach slices in chunks so that they are bite size pieces.
+Cut peach slices into chunks so that they are bite-sized pieces.
 No one wants a whole big slice of peach hanging out of their mouths!
 Lol

-In a large bowl combine diced peach slices and one can whole berry cranberry sauce.
+In a large bowl, combine diced peach slices and one can of whole berry cranberry sauce.
 Add whole fresh cranberries.
 Stir until combined.

 Place peach and cranberry filling into an ungreased 9 x 9-inch square baking dish.